IncognitoBlackheart/planet-saints/README.md

 ## Start the project!

-In the project directory, you can run:
+In both projects directories, you can run:

 ### `npm start`